Foster adoption and productive use of electricity – A cluster randomised policy roll-out in rural Rwanda

-Rwanda’s Ministry of Infrastructure (MININFRA) strives to provide access to sustainable, modern energy services in 100 per cent of both urban and rural areas by 2024.
-The Rwandan Electricity Access Rollout Programme (EARP) increased the national electrification rate from six per cent in 2009 to 41 per cent in 2017.
-The Rwandan Energy Group (REG), the state-owned electricity utility, and the international community have made an enormous effort to bring the electricity grid to rural areas, connecting them within a very short time.
+Rwanda’s Ministry of Infrastructure (MININFRA) is striving to provide access to sustainable, modern energy services in 100 per cent of both urban and rural areas by 2024.
+The state-owned electricity utility Rwanda Energy Group (REG) and the international community have made an enormous effort to reach this goal by bringing the electricity grid to rural areas.

 Research overview and objectives